 - Bell Boating

 - Climbing Wall

 - Rock Climbing

-The Big Shoot is an annual air rifle and archery competition run at Drum Hill.
+The Big Shoot is an annual air rifle, archery and fencing competition, run at Drum Hill.

 Competitors are put into different categories based on age and ability.
 Medals are awarded to the winners of each category and an overall team trophy is presented to the winning team.